dominiksuter/3-25HS.W-B-WI-GrPro_morse-code-converter/README.md

 1. As a user, I want to enter text and receive the Morse code translation.
 2. As a user, I want to enter Morse code and get the corresponding text.
 3. As a user, I want to see error messages if I input invalid Morse code or unsupported characters.
-4. As a user, I want all conversions to be saved automatically in a JSON history file.
-5. As a user, I want to be able to encode or decode the contents of `.txt` files directly.
+4. As a user, I want to be able to encode or decode the contents of `.txt` files directly.
+5. As a user, I want to see error messages if I input unsupported or invalid files.
+6. As a user, I want all conversions to be saved automatically in a JSON history file.

 **Use cases:**